kevin-wangzefeng/toc/projects/dragonfly/dragonfly-graduation-dd.md

 The adopter plans to maintain active collaboration in the community, focusing on issue triage and performance optimization discussions to ensure long-term stability.
 They have no new major feature requests as the core P2P distribution functionality fully meets their infrastructure needs.
 For future development, they suggest the project could benefit from expanding influence through comprehensive best practice case studies and exploring deeper integration with AI workflows, particularly for efficient distribution of large model binaries and datasets.

 The adopter views Dragonfly as having significant growth potential, especially with the rise of multi-cloud, edge computing, and AI model distribution challenges.
 They praise the community's openness, strong governance, and timely maintainer responsiveness, while noting that enhanced security and access control mechanisms would help unlock the project's full potential across diverse enterprise environments.

 September, 2025

+Note: This adopter preferred to remain anonymous.
+The interview details are kept in a private file for CNCF TOC review.

+##### Adopter 5 - AI/Large Language Model Infrastructure

+This adopter started using Dragonfly approximately one and a half years ago, beginning with v1.x and recently upgrading to v2.3.
+The primary motivation for adopting Dragonfly was to address critical challenges in large-scale image distribution for AI model training infrastructure.
+During their research phase, they found limited alternatives that could effectively accelerate image distribution at scale.
+Dragonfly stood out due to its proven track record among large companies, CNCF project reliability, cloud-native deployment capabilities, and being written in Go for potential customization.
+The interviewee's prior successful experience with Dragonfly at their previous company further validated the adoption decision.

+Dragonfly has delivered substantial business value across multiple dimensions for this AI-focused organization.
+The system is deployed in production as a key infrastructure component across all computing clusters, supporting large-scale model training operations.
+The P2P distribution capability has generated significant bandwidth savings and cost reductions.
+Most importantly, Dragonfly has dramatically improved training task startup success rates by alleviating pressure on upstream registries and reducing image pull failures and timeouts - critical factors for large-scale AI training workloads.
+Pod startup speeds have been significantly accelerated, and the solution has reduced operational burden for the infrastructure team.
+The organization considers Dragonfly essential to their operations, with deployment described as very large scale, though specific metrics remain confidential.

+The adopter maintains active engagement with the Dragonfly community and plans to continue this collaboration.
+They consistently provide feedback on issues encountered, such as network file system compatibility problems that were quickly resolved by community developers.
+Looking forward, they are particularly interested in AI/ML-specific acceleration features, especially capabilities for large language model distribution and accelerating model weight distribution.
+The organization suggests the project could further strengthen its position in the AI infrastructure space by developing technical solutions tailored to large model distribution scenarios.
+They emphasize the value of timely Chinese documentation synchronization and improved support for legacy container runtime interfaces.

+The adopter highly values the community's openness, mature governance, maintainer diversity, and responsive communication channels.
+They praise the fast response times and enthusiastic developer engagement through multiple channels including DingTalk, GitHub, and biweekly meetings.
+The organization relies on CNCF maturity levels as a strong reference point for adoption decisions, prioritizing Graduated projects for production deployments.
+They view Dragonfly's community and technical capabilities as well-aligned with the growing demands of AI infrastructure, particularly for efficient distribution in large-scale model training environments.

+September, 2025